 It all started about 50 years ago...

 I grew up in a poor neighborhood, but had the best childhood ever.
-Friends I made and still have today.
-One friend, Dora and I seem to like baking.
-I remember once sneaking into Ramonas kitchen.
+Friends I made, and still have today.
+One friend inparticular, her name is Dora.
+Herand I seem to love baking.
+I remember once sneaking into Ramona, her momma's kitchen.
 We wanted to make cookies.
-So we climbed up on her cabinets and started grabbing flour, sugar and eggs.
+So we climbed up on her cabinets, we were 5, and started grabbing flour, sugar and eggs.
 Her kitchen was a mess, but somehow I felt such a passion for being in a kitchen.

-As I grew I continued to be attracted to food..
+As I grew, I continued to be attracted to food..
 During this time my Granny Lewis was a head cook at the local cactus café.
 I remember begging my parents to let me stay with her a lot so we could get up at 3:30, walk to the cactus and start cooking.
 I remember many of years watching her flip burgers like a pro chef.
 She was a master at it and a master at baking.
+Her Fried Pies were the bomb!
 She could cook or bake anything.
 I loved watching her have such a deep passion for creating.
 She could take nothing and make an amazing something.
+She never ever measured.